florianstancioiu/laragenerator/README.md

 # LaraGenerator JS

-A JavaScript application that generates basic PHP files for Laravel (migrations, models, controllers, requests and views)
+A JavaScript application that generates basic PHP files for Laravel

+The application generates a ZIP file with migrations, models, controllers, requests and views.

-It was intended to be used using [MiniCMS](https://github.com/florianstancioiu/laravel-admin)
+It was intended to be used with [MiniCMS](https://github.com/florianstancioiu/laravel-admin)